yanuj09/Dev-Tinder/README.md

 - create a custom vaidate function for gender
 - improve the db DB schema - put all appropriate in each feild validation
 - add time stamp to the user schema
+- API level validation on patch reques and signup post api
+- add API validation for each field